Charmungo98/project1-ivar-the-boneless/README.md

 ### Typogrophy

 The main font being used in the site is Lugarismoy.
 Roboto is being used for the navbar, all H2 elements and footer elements, Roboto is also the main font used on the contact page.

-### Wireframes

-[Balsamiq](https://balsamiq.com/) has been used to showcase the appearance of the site and display the placement of the different elements whitin the pages.

 # 2. Features